Getting started

 }

-parse-grade :: Text -> Maybe-Grade
+parse-grade :: String -> Maybe-Grade

-parse-grade : text -> when text {
+parse-grade : string -> when string {

 "A" -> Valid-Grade A